1ak31sha/1ak31sha.github.io/source/_posts/Pizza.md

 **Prep-time**: 30 min
 **Cook time**: 15 min per pizza

-This is a simple dough recipe, but its the cooking technique that really makes this pizza stand out as one of my favorite personally developed recipes!
+The pizza dough is a standard recipe, but its the cooking technique that really makes this pizza stand out as one of my favorite personally developed recipes!
 It results in a super crispy thin crust!
 Why have 1 thick pizza when you can have 4 thin pizzas?
 Thats 4 times as many vegetables!

 ### Recipe